deyaberger/badass/p1/README.md

 ```bash
 ./setup.sh
 ```
-- create image "router_dberger":
+What this setup does:
-From "frrouting/frr" (containing all the services needed for the exercise) + services BGP, OSPF and ISIS on
+- pulls image "router_dberger":

-- pull alpine image:
+Initially created from "frrouting/frr" (containing all the services needed for the exercise) + services BGP, OSPF and ISIS on

-change name to "host_dberger"
+- pulls alpine image

-- launch GNS3:
+launch the p1 projiect on GNS3:
-add the images as devices and change the router_dberger template symbol to router_switch_processor
+You should see a host_dberger and router_dberger able to run launch them and change the ip addresses with this configuration:

 - Router config:
 ```bash